 - live video streams do not have captions

-- the mapping system does not work well on mobile devices
+- the mapping system does not always work well on mobile devices

 - the bottom of some images may be obscured by the title caption field